Member of the American Society of Composers, Authors, and Publishers (ASCAP)

 What You Need to Know About Scott Rocks

-Lynyrd Skynyrd once sang about a truck-drivin' man who got by on coffee, booger sugar, and the floozies waiting for him at every stop.
-Scott Rocks is a different kind of truck-drivin' man.
+Lynyrd Skynyrd once sang about a truck-driving man who got by on coffee, booger sugar, and the floozies waiting for him at every stop.
+Scott Rocks is a different kind of truck-driving man.

-Although I spends long days and nights driving, I devote the rest of my waking hours to music, crafting mildly psychedelic masterpieces like Daywalker, 3 Aliens, and Pam-N-Jim in my home studio.
-I then take them to Delaware Valley stages, backed by the lockstep rhythm section of drummer Jeff Stevenson, bassist Chris Eike, and keyboardist Sean McKenna.
+Even though he drives for extended periods each day and night, he spends most of his waking hours in his home studio creating moderately trippy classics like Daywalker, 3 Aliens, and Pam-N-Jim.
+He then takes them to Delaware Valley stages, backed by the lockstep rhythm section of drummer Jeff Stevenson, bassist Chris Eike, and keyboardist Sean McKenna.

-It might not be the kind of story and sound that will get you on the radio or TRL, but then those bastions of artifice-laden crap are hardly about the music anymore, anyway.
-I am truly about the music.
-And in these inspired D.I.Y. times, where avenues like file-sharing, free downloads, MySpace, YouTube, and gig swaps can make anybody a bedroom genius, artists of substance who don’t fit into the mainstream’s narrow margins are finally getting heard.
-Artists like myself.
+It might not be the kind of story and sound that will get you on the radio or TRL, but those bastions of artifice-laden stuff are hardly about the music anymore.
+Music is what Scott Rocks is all about.
+In this modern day, where avenues like file-sharing, free downloads, Myspace, YouTube, and gig swaps can make anybody a bedroom genius, artists of substance who don’t fit into the mainstream’s narrow margins are finally getting heard—artists like us.

 For more information about our music, feel free to contact us.